Smertnik

+A smertnik (смертник) was an infantryman of the Imperial Japanese Army that launched suicide attacks against Soviet armored columns.
+It was a pejorative used by Red Army personnel during the Soviet invasion of Manchuria (August 1945).

 Background

 Japanese–Soviet relations had been somewhat stable throughout most of World War II.
-In April 1941, the Soviet Union and the Japanese Empire signed a neutrality treaty that even held in spite of the June 1941 invasion of the Soviet Union by Japan's key European partner, Nazi Germany.
-On the flipside, the Soviet Union's preoccupation with the war against Germany prevented it from helping the Western Allies in their war against Japan following the Japanese Attack on Pearl Harbor on 7 December 1941.
-The Soviet leader Joseph Stalin felt assured that the Japanese course of expansion pointed southwards and thus away from the USSR, keeping the country safe from Japanese attack and reducing the urgency of committing Soviet troops against Japan.
+In April 1941, the Soviet Union and the Japanese Empire signed a neutrality treaty that held even after the June 1941 invasion of the Soviet Union by Japan's key European partner, Nazi Germany.
+This invasion also prevented the Soviet Union from helping the Western Allies fight Japan after the attack on Pearl Harbor on 7 December 1941.
+Soviet leader Joseph Stalin also believed that Japan would continue to expand southwards and thus away from the USSR, reducing the urgency of committing Soviet troops against Japan.
 After tentative promises at the 1943 Moscow Conference to Cordell Hull and W. A. Harriman that the USSR would enter the war against Japan once Germany was defeated, Stalin made a full commitment to Winston Churchill and Franklin Roosevelt at the Tehran Conference later that year.

-After the German surrender on 8/9 May 1945, significant troop transfers were undertaken by the Red Army to bolster its forces in the Far East.
-Shortly after midnight on 9 August 1945, Soviet forces attacked across their own country's border into Manchukuo, which was a puppet state of the Japanese Empire at the time.
+After the German surrender on 8/9 May 1945, the Red Army began moving troops to bolster its forces in the Far East.
+Shortly after midnight on 9 August 1945, Soviet forces attacked across their own country's border into Manchukuo, a puppet state of the Japanese Empire.

 Combat record

+Several Japanese suicidal ground attacks had occurred before August 1945, such as during the Battle of Kakazu Ridge and the Battle of Okinawa.